hrafeiro/hrafeiro.github.io/_pages/cv.md

 {% include base_path %}

-Academic degrees
+Education, Degrees, and Academic Titles
 ======
 * Agregação in Mathematics, 2021
 * Dr.Sc. in Physics and Mathematics,  2021
+* Associate Professor, 2017
 * Ph.D. in Mathematics, 2010
+* B.Sc. in Mathematics, 2004